Matthew-HMS/Patrol-night-light/README.md

 ## Overview

 This is a simple project to demonstrate how to use the Raspberry Pi 4 to control LED nights and using facial recognition to identify the person in front of the camera.
-The whole project is controlled by Line chatbot.
+The whole project is controlled by Line bot.
 It will send messages to the user if there are any visitors (recognized).
-When there's a stranger (unrecognized), the buzzer will be triggered and the user will receive a message from the chatbot.
-The user can control the whole system by sending messages to the chatbot.
+When there's a stranger (unrecognized), the buzzer will be triggered and the user will receive a message from the bot.
+The user can control the whole system by sending messages to the bot.

 <br>